-'How can businesses solve the dilemma of spurring development while promoting sustainability?'
-To answer this question, this research paper attempts to capture the essence of how biotechnology and innovation might help in the quest for sustainability across a number of sectors including agriculture or green biotechnology, consumer products or white biotechnology, energy and life sciences.
+This paper attempts to answer the following question: "How can businesses solve the dilemma of spurring development while promoting sustainability?"
+To answer this question, the research paper attempts to capture the essence of how biotechnology and innovation might help in the quest for sustainability across a number of sectors including agriculture or green biotechnology, consumer products or white biotechnology, energy and life sciences.